GridLLM/GridLLM/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-GridLLM reserves the right to change license and distribution at any time and without notice.